HistoryThis section has been translated automatically.

 HistologyThis section has been translated automatically.

-The diagnostic value of a histological examination must be considered in a differentiated way.
+The diagnostic value of a histological examination must be considered in a differentiated manner.
 Often the histological result is uncharacteristic.
-In the case of congenital erythroderma, the histological examination may be diagnostically groundbreaking.
+In the case of congenital erythroderma, histological examination may be diagnostically groundbreaking.
 Lymphomas of the skin can be clearly diagnosed.
-In the case of secondary erythroderma, indications of the underlying disease may be found.
+In the case of secondary erythroderma, clues to the underlying disease may be found.

-Important: an important prerequisite for a histological examination is a long-term discontinuation of any therapy with glucocorticoids (external as well as internal).
+Histological examination: an important prerequisite for a meaningful histological examination is a long-term discontinuation of any therapy with glucocorticoids (external as well as internal).

 DiagnosisThis section has been translated automatically.